 - No free trial but comes with 31-days money-back guarantee

-Running on a strict budget, Surfshark has you covered.
-It is a highly capable VPN service that isn’t going to poke a hole in your pocket.
-Their cheapest plan will cost you only $1.99 a month.
+Surfshark is the fastest VPN yet highly capable service that isn’t going to poke a hole in your pocket.
+You can go for the service for $1.99 a month.

 The security features ensure excellent protection while you access media content from around the world.